sjaymoon15/react-would-you-rather-app/README.md

 # React Would You Rather App Project

 This is the Would You Rather App project for Udacity's React Nanodegree Course.
+React, Redux, React Router, and Semantic-ui used for this project.

 ## Install and Launch the project